LLNL/camp/docs/sphinx/user_guide/feature/list.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can combine two lists into one using either the ``extend`` method, ``prepend`` method, or ``append`` method.
-Like in python, ``extend`` will add the elements of one list into the back of the other list. ``Prepend`` and ``append`` will both add the extra parameters to either the front or back of an existing list, respectively.
+Like in python, ``extend`` will add the elements of one list into the back of the other list. ``prepend`` and ``append`` will add the specified list type to either the front or back of an existing list, respectively.
 Let's look at some examples:

 .. code-block:: cpp

-    // Extend
     using list1 = camp::list<float, double, double>;
     using list2 = camp::list<int, int, char>;

+    // extend
     using list3 = camp::extend<list1, list2>::type;
     // list3 is type camp::list<float, double, double, int, int, char>